 While there is not strict age requirement to join the Institute, our programming is targeted at people with prior leadership and civic experience, and applicants are suggested to have at least five or more years of experience.
 However, if you feel like the Institute would be a good fit for you, we would still encourage to apply, as exceptions can be made.
 If you are not eligible now, please consider reapplying after gaining some more leadership experience.

 Together, Fellows learn about both disability rights and leadership to become more prepared for civic and professional leadership roles.
 Our Fellows advance with a sense of empowerment that comes from gaining leadership skills and a network of influential leaders.
+Fellows report transformational experiences in terms of understanding and sharing their own story and building relationships with others.

 Tell us your story.
 We know that everyone is in a different place in their leadership journey.
 Appropriate answers include specific examples that help illustrate how participating in this program at this time will help your identified goals.